-Many potters will have their own opinion and practices when it comes to deciding what temperature to open a kiln.
+Many potters will have their own opinions and practices when it comes to deciding what temperature to open a kiln.
 It’s not uncommon for potters to start to open their kiln at 500F or even higher temperatures.

 Some potters will take the plugs out of the peep holes at around 700F.
 Then when the temperature has dropped to around 400F, they crack the kiln lid and prop it open an inch.
 It’s quite common practice to use a piece of fire brick or a kiln prop to crack the lid.

-As the temperature drops they will slowly increase the width of the crack until it’s around 3 inches wide.
+As the temperature drops, they will slowly increase the width of the crack until it’s around 3 inches wide.
 Then finally they will open the kiln lid fully.
-Sometimes potters will get their heat resistant gloves on and start unloading the kiln at 300F.
+Sometimes potters will get their heat-resistant gloves on and start unloading the kiln at 300F.

 This scenario varies from person to person.
-Generally, potters will have different temperatures at which they open peep holes, crack the lid and unload their kiln.
+Generally, potters will have different temperatures at which they open peep holes, crack the lid, and unload their kiln.
 But the temperatures are often higher than what is officially recommended.

 However, this is not the case across the board.
 Other potters will report waiting until their kiln has all but fully cooled before they open it up.
 This is sometimes because they have a relaxed personality and feel that they are in no rush.